wechuli/c-sharp-playground/strings-and-text-processing/notes.md

 When calling IndexOf(…) and LastIndexOf(…) a second parameter could be passed, which will specify the position, which the searching should start from.
 This is useful if we want to search part of a string, not the entire string.

 The methods IndexOf(…) and LastIndexOf(…) distinguish between uppercase and lowercase letters.
 If we want to ignore this difference, we can write text in a new variable and turn it to a text with entirely lower or entirely uppercase, and then we can perform the search in it, independently from the letters casing.

 ### Extracting a Portion of A string

+We can use the method Substring().
+By using it, we can extract a part of the string(substring) by a given starting position in the text and its length.
+If the length is omitted, a portion from the text will be extracted, starting from the initial position to the string's end.

+Calling the method Substring(startIndex,length) extracts a substring from a string, which is located betwen startIndex and (startIndex + length-1) inclusively.

+### Splitting the String by a Separator

+One of the most flexible methods for working with strings is Split().
+It allows us to split a string by a separator or an array of possible separators

+### Replacing a Substring

+The text processing in .NET Framework provides ready methods for replacing a substring with another.

+The method `Replace()` replaces all the occurrences of a given substring with another substring, not just the first.

+## Regular Expressions

+Regular expressions are a powerful tool for text procesing and allow searching matches by a pattern.
+Regular expressions make text processing easier and more accurate: extracting some resources from texts, searhcing for phone numbers, finding email addresses in a text, splitting all the words in a sentence, data validation etc.